DejvCodes/DejvCodes/README.md

 my coding skills, developing applications and websites. 📚 <br>
 I primarily focus on HTML, CSS & JavaScript and also know the basics of backend like PHP & MySQL.👀 <br>

-Front-end / JavaScript / React / Wordpress <br> 🚀
+Front-end / JavaScript / React / Wordpress 🚀<br>
 Fan of cars, motorbikes, travelling, a good cup of coffee and of course coding. <br>

 I'm currently learning more about React.🌱